-Duration of the growing season is another vital factor in choosing tomatoes for the container.
-Determinate tomato varieties need shorter growing period comparatively indeterminate varieties.
+The duration of the growing season is another vital factor in choosing tomatoes for the container.
+Determinate tomato varieties need shorter growing periods comparatively indeterminate varieties.

-If you have some specific purpose behind growing tomatoes like cooking and making salad round the year then you need to choose indeterminate varieties.
+If you have some specific purpose behind growing tomatoes, like cooking and making salad around the year, then you need to choose indeterminate varieties.

 D. Based on space and care:

-Determinate varieties are suitable for small and limited space in your apartment, balcony or rooftop where you can set small sizes containers.
+Determinate varieties are suitable for small and limited spaces in your apartment, balcony, or rooftop where you can set small sizes containers.